A mind-set that admits to things like logic and intuition; not necessarily those things by our definitions, but things like them.

 The Creapii in The Dark Side of the Sun, which are "sexless, octopoid", need a lot of heat to survive, and travel around in small egg-shaped exoskeletons when they want to interact with humans, which they're good at.
 And a rather hospitableplanet-sized semiconductor-based brain, with proportional intellect, multitasking ability and energy supply.
 Both the Creapii and the planet are classified in-universe in terms of humans, as are phnobes and drosks.
 Dom briefly mentions other races like the Spooners and Jovians, who are so far removed from humanity that there can be barely any meaningful discourse with them.
 Near the end of the book, Ig hints that there are stranger things still in the depths of interspace:

 "How blithely you use the word alien; you have no idea how alien a thing can be."

 Strata references this - though the protagonist's Kung and Shand alien friends are civilized, and can speak English, they are still alien no matter how familiar they look.
 Played more straight with the Efht race, which both look and sound like stereotypical Starfish Aliens.

-The Trolls in Discworld kind of fit, because while they 'look' like Humanoid Aliens their physiology is geological rather than biological.
+While the Trolls 'look' like Humanoid Aliens their physiology is geological rather than biological.
 The troll brain is silicon, so they get stupider in warmer climates and more intelligent in colder ones, and they view the past as being "in front" of them because you can see it, so people travel backwards through time.

 There's a bit in Lords and Ladies about how strangely elves perceive the world, apparently via a sensitivity to magnetism.
 They lookhuman, but when their glamour fades they're smaller and greyer and more shriveled-looking.